MikeRund/DragFunction/README.md

 # Dissecting the Code

-The full understand how this solution works lets now dive into some of the more complex logic 🔎.
+To fully understand how this solution works lets now dive into some of the more complex logic 🔎.

 ## The `Polygon` Class

-The `Polygon` class allows the storage of a list of vertices which make up our requires **shapes** that we will need when using the algorithm.
+The `Polygon` class allows the storage of a list of vertices which make up our required **shapes** that we will need when using the algorithm.

 It also encapsulates the logic for generating a list of **midpoints** and **equally spaced points** between each vertex of the *shape*.